Cross Hashing: Anonymizing encounters in Decentralised Contact Tracing Protocols: Security Discussion

 There is a trade-off to this approach; to ensure both communication overhead remains low and prevent re-identification attacks, the user must disclose the first few bits of two hashed Rolling Proximity Identifiers.
 The risk associated to such a protocol is well documented in \cite{li2019protocols} and formal analysis of the properties of anonymised hashes can be found in \cite{ali2020practical}.
 Such protocols have been used widely in compromised credential checking systems, a privacy sensitive context.

 Nevertheless, even without preventing such de-anonymisation attacks; communication overhead may be a future problem in the existing protocol as it grows linearly to the number of positive tests (regardless of user interactions).
 Once a user is infected, a Temporary Exposure Key of 16 bytes must be stored for 14 days.
 This means the communication overhead of downloading Temporary Exposure Keys exceeds 100 MB after $446429$ users have tested positive.
-Similarly, depending on the number of infected users and communication limitations, {\it cross hashing} may be deployed as a standalone measure meaning no data leakage is necessitated.
+Similarly, depending on the number of infected users and communication limitations, {\it cross hashing} may be deployed as a standalone measure.

 This approach mitigates, but does not eliminate, de-anonymisation attacks.
-An active attacker who approaches a users smartphone for longer than the Contact Duration Threshold can still determine if the user later tested positive.
+An active attacker who approaches a smartphone for longer than the Contact Duration Threshold can still determine if the user later tested positive.
 We do however eliminate the risk of tracking over a 24 hour period.